mayjspencer/Nim-Game-Project/README.md

   6. If the object number is greater than the pile size, use the message `"Object number greater than pile size: <number> > <size>"`.

-  In each of these messages, the substrings that start with `<` and end with `>` should be replaced with the corresponding values.
-  For instance, if an array of length 1 is passed to removeObjects, the exception message would be `"Invalid length: 1"`.

-* `isEmpty()`: Return true if all the piles are empty.
-Otherwise, return false.

 ## Player Class

 The abstract Player class provides a common set of methods that the Nim class uses to interact with all Player subclasses.